"Red Dawn" (1984) Movie Review

 RED DAWN (1984) - Directed by John Milius

 Good evening, Mr. and Mrs. America and all of our ships at sea!
-It's time for yet another installment of IT CAME FROM THE BARGAIN BIN, the Hub series where we dissect some of the most affordable films ever found on DVD.
-Tonight your humble narrator will be taking on 1984's controversial cult classic RED DAWN - the anti-"Brat Pack" action film where a virtual who's-who of '80s teen cinema (Patrick Swayze, Charlie Sheen, C. Thomas Howell, Jennifer Grey and Lea Thompson) takes up arms to defend their small Colorado town against Communist invaders.
+Tonight we will be taking a look at 1984's controversial cult classic RED DAWN - the anti-"Brat Pack" action film where a virtual who's-who of '80s teen cinema (Patrick Swayze, Charlie Sheen, C. Thomas Howell, Jennifer Grey and Lea Thompson) takes up arms to defend their small Colorado town against Communist invaders.
 It had been years since I'd last seen this movie but when I found the DVD at a local thrift store for the price of one thin dollar (what a steal!)
 I simply couldn't resist.

 A note before pressing "play" on this movie: depending on who you talk to, "Red Dawn" is either one of the most bad-ass action movies of the 1980s, or an outdated, utterly absurd piece of Cold War propaganda.
-After viewing it last night and taking into account the time period in which it was made, I'd say I land somewhere in the middle.
 Though "Red Dawn" seems hilariously over-the-top and paranoid now, one must keep in mind that the Cold War was still in full swing when it was released in 1984.
 In Hollywood and in real life, the U.S.S.R. was still the world's number one bad guy, which almost (note I said "almost ") makes the events of this film seem plausible.
 A brief pre-title crawl informs the audience that Russia has suffered its worst wheat harvest in over 50 years, several nations have withdrawn from NATO, and that Mexico has fallen to a Communist uprising.
 The camera then takes us on a tour through the Norman Rockwell-esque streets of Calumet, Colorado on a typical Autumn morning.
 Despite the bad vibes building around the world, all seems right with this small town.
 The sun is shining, birds are tweeting, and God is in his Heaven as Jed Eckert (Swayze) drops his younger brother Matt (Charlie Sheen) and several of their friends off at school.
-Suddenly, Matt's first period history class is rudely interrupted by a squadron of mysterious paratroopers landing in the field outside.
+Suddenly, Matt's first period history class is rudely interrupted by a squadron of paratroopers landing in the field outside.
 When the intruders open fire on the school building, all hell well and truly breaks loose.
-World War III has landed on Calumet's doorstep, and Jed quickly speeds back to the school, grabs Matt and his pals, and they head off into the surrounding mountains (after a quick stop at the local outdoorsman's store to stock up on guns, food and supplies) to hide out from the invaders.
+World War III has landed on Calumet's doorstep, and Jed quickly speeds back to the school, grabs Matt and his pals, and they head off into the surrounding mountains (after a quick stop at the local hunting/fishing emporium to stock up on guns, ammo, food and supplies) to hide out from the invaders.

 "Avenge Me!
 AVENNNNGE MEEEEEE!"

-"Red Dawn" was met with mixed critical reviews in 1984 but was a box office hit, earning $40 million against a budget of $4 million.
-As time wore on and changes to world history and current events made the film's story outdated, it became regarded as an interesting relic of the '80s, but maintained a strong cult following.
+"Red Dawn" was met with mixed critical reviews in 1984 but was a box office hit.
+However, as time wore on changes to world history and current events made the film's story outdated.
+Red Dawn was soon regarded as an interesting relic of the '80s, with a small but strong cult following.
 The performances from its then-young cast are suitably intense (particularly Swayze as the troubled leader "Jed" and C. Thomas Howell as "Robert," an amped-up member of the Wolverines who seems to enjoy killing those Russkies a little too much) which fortunately elevates the movie's slight script.
 I'm not going to lie to you, it's also a load of sadistic fun watching Swayze, a pre-"Winning!"
 Charlie Sheen, "Dirty Dancing's" Jennifer Grey and Lea "Back to the Future" Thompson gleefully killin' Commies for Mommy!
 The always-welcome Powers Boothe also drops in (literally) to lend some world-weary gravitas as a downed Air Force colonel who hooks up with the Wolverines and aids them in their cause.

 "Red Dawn" remake on DVD

 After years of delays and false starts, the new "Red Dawn" was finally released to theaters on November 21, 2012.
 It received mostly negative reviews, performed poorly at the box office and faded quickly from movie screens.
-The "Red Dawn" remake is now available on DVD/Blu-Ray so curious fans who missed out on its brief theatrical run can decide for themselves which film they prefer.
-I haven't seen the remake yet but I'm fairly confident that the original 1984 film, which is easily obtainable from your nearest local Bargain Bin, will still be the superior version of the story.
+I've seen both and I maintain that the original 1984 film, which is easily obtainable from your nearest local Bargain Bin, is the superior version of "Red Dawn."